Metrics Framework Design

 Metrics

-For components that already have an implementation that tracks a metric, the framework provides a way to instantiate a custom metric.
+For components that already have an implementation that tracks a measurement, the framework provides a way to instantiate a custom metric.
 The custom metric allows the component to leverage the existing implementation and give the framework access to the metric value for collection and reporting.
 Note that custom metrics only support simple scalar metrics such as a counter or a gauge.

 Sinks